kcha0042/Leaf-V2/Onboarding.md

 ### Best Practice

-You should create an enum with the stack names, use this enum anytime you want to access stack names, e.g:
+You should create an enum with the stack names for your account UI, use this enum anytime you want to access stack names, e.g:

 ```typescript
 enum NurseUIStacks {